List of cathedrals in Ukraine

 List of cathedrals in Ukraine and cathedral temples that includes temples that used to have cathedra.

 Since 1992 there has been a movement to organize a separate Ukrainian Orthodox Church independently of the Russian church.
-In 2018, that church became the Orthodox Church of Ukraine recognized by the Ecumenical Patriarchate of Constantinople and now led by Epiphanius.
+In 2018, that church became the Orthodox Church of Ukraine recognized by the Ecumenical Patriarchate of Constantinople and now led by Epiphanius of Kyiv.
 This church is unrecognized by the Russian Orthodox Church.

 All of the Russian Orthodox Church temples in Ukraine are organized as the Ukrainian Orthodox Church (Moscow Patriarchate).